Walked All Night Long

-Walked All Night Long is an album recorded by blues artists Louisiana Red & Lefty Dizz in 1976, and released on CD in 1997.
+Walked All Night Long is an album recorded by blues artists Louisiana Red and Lefty Dizz in 1976, and released on CD in 1997.

 The CD contains 15 tracks, 10 of which are original tracks written or co-written by Louisiana Red.
 Red handles all the lead vocals, as well as guitar and harmonica.
 Dizz plays lead guitar.
 Kyril Bromley plays piano on tracks 7, 13 & 15.